blacklightpy/vaultofknowledge/Forms of religion.md

 - Monotheism - Worship of one god alone. e.g. Abrahamic religions
 - Polytheism - Worship of many gods. e.g. Egyptian Gods, Greek Gods
 - Henotheism - Worship of one supreme god doesn't mean you can't worship other gods. e.g. Hinduism
-- Animism - The belief that all entities possess a spiritual essence. e.g. Hinduism
+- Animism - The belief that all entities possess a spiritual essence. e.g. Hinduism, Buddhism, Jainism, Sikhism
-- Pantheism - The belief that reality itself is god
+- Pantheism - The belief that reality itself is god. e.g. Hinduism, Taoism, Sikhism, Confucianism
-- Pantheistic Animism - The belief that all reality has a soul and that is god
+- Pantheistic Animism - The belief that all reality has a soul and that is god. e.g. Giordano Bruno's religion.